ShohninDmitriy/moonraker/docs/configuration.md

 printhead to a specific position, before taking a picture.

 ### Add the macro to your Slicer:
-Add the ``TIMELAPSE_TAKE_FRAME`` macro to your slicer, so it's getting added before or after a layer change.
+Add the ``TIMELAPSE_TAKE_FRAME`` macro to your slicer so that it is added to the Gcode before or after a layer change.

 #### Prusa Slicer
 Printer Settings -> Custom G-code -> Before layer change Gcode -> ``TIMELAPSE_TAKE_FRAME``